sungnga/react-revents/README.md

     };
     ```
   - Write an eventReducer function that updates the store state based on the given actions
     - 1st arg is the state.
-Assign its default value to the intialState
+Assign its default value to the initialState
     - 2nd arg is the action.
 Destructure the type and payload properties from the action object
     - Note that the state is an object. events is a state property and it's an array of objects.
 Each item in the array is an event
-    - Use switch statment to find the type of action, update the store state based on the action type, and return the updated state
+    - Use switch statement to find the type of action, update the store state based on the action type, and return the updated state
     - Now, when updating the store state, we never want to mutate the state itself.
 Rather, we can use the spread operator(`...`) to create a new object or new array of the state and update that state instead
     - In this case, we return a state object and spread in the initial state using the spread operator(`return { ...state, }`).
 Then specify the state property we want to update, which in this case, the events state property.
 Note that the events state is an array of objects.
-So to update the events state, we use an array to spread in the intial events state followed by the thing we want to update(`events: [...state.events, payload]`)
+So to update the events state, we use an array to spread in the initial events state followed by the thing we want to update(`events: [...state.events, payload]`)
     - The last case in the switch statement is the default case, which returns the current state
     ```javascript
     export default function eventReducer(state = initialState, { type, payload }) {